 A volunteer can expect to receive ongoing training, assistance, and support based upon the job assignment.
 In return, a volunteer must be a positive and effective role model for program participants while upholding the mission and purpose of the Department.

-Once a prospective volunteer completes an volunteer completes an application, undergoes a screening process, and completes any required training (if applicable), they will begin their selected assignment.
+Once a prospective volunteer completes an application, undergoes a screening process, and completes any required training (if applicable), they will begin their selected assignment.

 For more information about how you can become involved in any of the programs listed above, please visit our office or contact our Volunteer Coordinator at (860) 652-7605.